(A) RETENTION AND DESTRUCTION

 A party opposed to either the referral or the appointed mediator must file a written objection with the Court within seven (7) days of receiving the notice of the mediation and explain the reasons for any opposition.

-A mediation may be scheduled for further sessions if deemed appropriate by the Mediator.
+A mediation may be scheduled for further sessions if deemed appropriate by the Mediator or the Court.

 Continuances shall be granted only for good cause shown and after a mutually acceptable future date has been determined.
 No continuance will be granted if the mediation cannot be scheduled prior to the established trial date.
 All continuance requests must be made at least one week before the scheduled mediation.